-Gray rocking, or the grey rock method, is a tactic some people use when dealing with abusive or manipulative behavior.
+Gray rocking, or the grey rock method, is a tactic people may use to deal with abusive or manipulative behavior.
 It involves becoming as uninteresting and unengaged as possible so that the other person loses interest.

 Some people anecdotally report that it reduces conflict and abuse.